-If the door or window you find is painted, and you wish to have a raw timber, or ready-to-paint we can have it dip stripped.
+If your door or window is painted and you wish to have a raw timber, or ready-to-paint, we can have it dip stripped.

 Dip stripping is a process that involves placing a door or window into a tank of chemical solution, which strips the paint from it.

 Often after a dip strip, the item will still need up to an hour of sanding to have it completely paint free (For an additional $50/hour).

 Please note that dip stripping comes with the minor risk of bowing or damaging the door, although this only happens in rare occasions, it is important that you are aware of this.
 In the case that your item is not suitable for dip stripping, we can still offer you a hand-stripping service.